This post may contain affiliate links. Learn more.

 Use ripe spotty bananas

 Use overripe bananas where the skin is speckled with brown dots for the best flavour.
 Ripe bananas are sweeter, easier to mash and they will also produce a more flavoursome banana bread.
-If your bananas are yellow rather than spotty, you can still use them but we don’t recommend using green bananas.
+If your bananas are yellow rather than spotty, you can still use them, but avoid using green bananas as they won’t be sweet enough.

 Use room temperature ingredients

 Make sure your dairy-free milk and coconut oil are at room temperature.
-Adding cold milk to liquid coconut oil can cause the coconut oil to solidify, which means it won’t mix properly.
+Adding cold milk to liquid coconut oil can cause the coconut oil to solidify, which means it won’t mix properly with the other ingredients.

 Don’t over-mix the batter